 Figure 8 compares the pose parameters obtained in the two runs.
 The solid curves were obtained with the non corrupted images.
 The dotted curves were obtained when the right images of the same sequence are artificially corrupted.
 The simulated corruption starts at frame 40 and ends at frame 60.
 The upper part of the Figure illustrates the stereo pair 40.
 As can be seen, the only significant discrepancy has affected the camera height.
-Moreover, one can see that the correct parameters have been recovered once the perturbing factor has disappeared.
+Moreover, one can see that the algorithm resumes to provide the correct parameters once the corruption has disappeared.
 Figure 9 shows the registration error obtained at convergence as a function of the sequence frames.
-As can be seen, the obtained registration error has suddenly increased, which can be used for validating the estimated parameters.

-Figure 10(a) illustrates the registration error (8) as a function of the camera's height while the orientation is kept fixed.
-Figure 10(b) illustrates the registration error as a function of the camera's pitch angle for four different camera's height.
+Figure 10(a) illustrates the registration error (8) as a function of the camera height while the orientation is kept fixed.
+Figure 10(b) illustrates the registration error as a function of the camera pitch angle for four different camera heights.
 In both figures, the depicted error is the SSD per pixel.
 From the slop of the error function we can see that the camera height will not be recovered with the same accuracy as the plane orientation.
-This will be confirmed in the accuracy evaluation section (see Section 4.3).
+This will be confirmed in the accuracy evaluation section (see Section IV.C).